sarandi/Open-Source-App-Template/README.md

 * features and
 * tasks here

-Full list of forthcoming features can be found on our [Roadmap].
+Full list of forthcoming features and changes can be found on our [Roadmap].

 ### README TODOs